Morton Feldman

 Morton Feldman (January 12, 1926 – September 3, 1987) was an American composer.
-A major figure in 20th-century classical music, Feldman was a pioneer of indeterminacy in music, a development associated with the experimental New York School of composers also including John Cage, Christian Wolff, and Earle Brown.
+A major figure in 20th-century classical music, Feldman was an important exponent of indeterminacy in music, a development associated with the experimental New York School of composers also including John Cage, Christian Wolff, and Earle Brown.
 Feldman's works are characterized by notational innovations that he developed to create his characteristic sound: rhythms that seem to be free and floating, pitch shadings that seem softly unfocused, a generally quiet and slowly evolving music, and recurring asymmetric patterns.
 His later works, after 1977, also explore extremes of duration.

 Biography

 Morton Feldman was born in Woodside, Queens, New York City, on January 12, 1926.
 His parents, Irving and Frances Breskin Feldman, were Russian Jews who had emigrated to New York from Pereiaslav (Irving, in 1910) and Bobruysk (Frances, in 1901).
 His father was a manufacturer of children's coats.
 As a child he studied piano with Vera Maurina Press, who instilled in him a "vibrant musicality rather than musicianship".
 Feldman's first composition teachers were Wallingford Riegger, one of the first American followers of Arnold Schoenberg, and Stefan Wolpe, a German-born Jewish composer who had studied under Franz Schreker and Anton Webern.
 Feldman and Wolpe spent most of their time simply talking about music and art.

 In early 1950, Feldman heard the New York Philharmonic perform Webern's Symphony.
 After this work, the orchestra was to perform a piece by Sergei Rachmaninoff, and Feldman left immediately, disturbed by the audience's disrespectful reaction to Webern's work.
 In the lobby he met John Cage, who was at the concert and had also decided to step out.
 The two quickly became friends, with Feldman moving into the building Cage lived in.
 Through Cage, he met sculptor Richard Lippold (who had a studio next door with artist Ray Johnson); artists including Sonja Sekula and Robert Rauschenberg; and composers such as Henry Cowell, Virgil Thomson, and George Antheil.
 An interview with Feldman was published in the first issue of 0 to 9 magazine in 1967.

 With Cage's encouragement, Feldman began to write pieces that had no relation to compositional systems of the past, such as traditional tonal harmony or serialism.
 He experimented with nonstandard systems of musical notation, often using grids in his scores, and specifying how many notes should be played at a certain time but not which ones.
 Feldman's experiments with notation and indeterminacy inspired Cage to write pieces like Music of Changes, where the notes to be played are determined by consulting the I Ching.